Ashuranjan419/nlp/README.md

 # nlp
-nlp_project for the risk analyser
+nlp_project for the risk analyser of legal contracts